rodrigueztrach/rodrigueztrach/README.md

 I'm comfortable working with SQL databases, designing and managing data efficiently to support my projects.

-Currently, I'm focused on deepening my understanding of software architecture, secure coding practices, and web development frameworks like **ASP.NET Core**.
+Currently, I'm focused on deepening my understanding of software architecture, secure coding practices, and web development frameworks like **ASP.NET**.

 I am passionate about writing clean, maintainable code and constantly improving my skills by learning new technologies and best practices.